-The lake has a characteristic shape, taking the form of the letter “Y.” It is also popular for actives like windsurfing and sailing.
+The lake has a characteristic shape, taking the form of the letter “Y.” It is also popular for activities like windsurfing and sailing.
 In the surrounding areas, visitors can choose to attend spas, go shopping, or see the incredible wildlife the forests play host to.

-It has been named as the most beautiful in the world by several different publications and has been cited by poets such as William Wordsworth and Percy Bysshe Shelley for its beauty.
+It has been named the most beautiful in the world by several different publications and has been cited by poets such as William Wordsworth and Percy Bysshe Shelley for its beauty.

 Location: Queenstown, New Zealand